menu icon

 You can make blankets, cardigans, hats, pillowcases, purses, and bags - you name it!

-How can I make the granny square smaller?
+How can I make the moon granny square pattern smaller?

 You can use dk sized yarn or a smaller hook for a smaller crochet crescent moon granny square.